marcmelis/dpll-sat/README.md

 * **FRE** (Freeman) : counts both the number of positive l and negative -l occurrences of a given variable l.
 * **RAN** (Random) : random selection
 * **MO** (Most often) : counts the occurrences of each l literal
-* **JW** (Jeroslow Wang) : let C be the set of open clauses containing either polarity of a given variable l.
+* **JW** (Jeroslow Wang) : let C be the set of open clauses containing a single polarity of a given variable l.
 Then to the given variable l a weight of the summation of 2^(length of c) for each c ∈ C.
+* **JW2S** (2 sided Jeroslow Wang) : Jeroslow Wang but C contains either polarity of a given variable.
 * **SPC** (Shortest Positive Clause) : searches for the shortest clause with all literals positive.

 ## Formula generator